 This is not just about turning macho beer pink.
 Instead, these wine-beer combos are fermented with grapes from the top vineyards in California.
 In other words, breweries are experimenting with notes of wine within an actual beer.

 5. Craft Beer Competes with Macro-breweries

-While craft beer ballooned to nearly twelve percent of the beer market in the United States, it plateaued in the last few years and has only made single digit percentage gains.
+While craft beer ballooned to nearly twelve percent of the beer market in the United States, it plateaued in the last few years and has only made single-digit percentage gains.

 6. More Beers are Made with Fresh Hops

-7. Hazy Brews aren’t Going Anywhere Soon
+7. Hazy Brews isn’t Going Anywhere Soon

 The New England haze craze has taken the country by storm, and there is no turning back.

 Hazy beers are easy to drink, juice-forward, and for those not otherwise fond of beer’s typical bitter taste.
 They can be a starter brew for those just getting into drinking craft beer.
 The opaque “juice bombs,” as they’re often called, even resemble orange juice and, as such, photograph well.